 In response to addition of the CWI sentence to IRC section 482, new Treasury Regulations were finalized in 1994 that expanded the recommended list of methods to include the Comparable Profit Method (CPM) and (as a last resort) the Profit Split method (PS).
-The Regulations have continued to grow as IRS has wrestled with applying the CWI standard to intangibles (both transferred and codeveloped) and intragroup services.
-The Regulations now apply the arm's length standard to goods (tangibles), services, intangibles (both transfers and development of intangibles), loans and other forms of intrafirm transactions.
+The Regulations have continued to grow as IRS has wrestled with applying the CWI standard to intangibles (both transferred and co-developed) and intragroup services.
+The Regulations now apply the arm's length standard to goods (tangibles), services, intangibles (both transfers and development of intangibles), loans, and other forms of intra-firm transactions.

-3.2.
-Current Transfer Pricing Rules
+6.2.4 Current Transfer Pricing Rules

-Current transfer pricing regulations and the OECD Transfer Pricing Guidelines require MNEs and tax authorities select the "best method" for pricing intrafirm transactions.
+Current transfer pricing regulations and the OECD Transfer Pricing Guidelines require MNEs and tax authorities select the "best method" for pricing intra-firm transactions.
 The best method is the one that generates the most reliable measure of an arm's length result.
-The basic starting point for determining transactions of interest.
+The basic starting point for determining the best method is a functional analysis of the MNE and the affiliates involved in the related party transactions of interest.
 Before one can identify comparable transactions involving unrelated parties, it is necessary to construct profiles of the related parties in terms of their functions, businesses, and transactions, and to understand the value chain of the MNE and the industry (so it is clear where the firm sits within the industry).
-A functional analysis in effect provides a "road map" of the multinational enterprise - its structure, strategies, activities, assets and flows.
+A functional analysis in effect provides a "road map" of the multinational enterprise-its structure, strategies, activities, assets, and flows.

 After a functional analysis has been performed, the next step is the identification and analysis of comparables.
-Comparability takes into account five factors: characteristics of the property or services; contractual terms; functions, assets and risks performed by the parties; economic conditions of the market; and any special circumstances such as business strategies (e.g., market penetration).
+Comparability takes into account five factors: characteristics of the property or services; contractual terms; functions, assets, and risks performed by the parties; economic conditions of the market; and any special circumstances such as business strategies (e.g., market penetration).
 Any transactions between the MNE and unrelated parties that are the same or similar to the related party transactions are highlighted as possible internal comparables.
 To search for external comparables, it is typical to search computerized databases of firms (e.g., Compustat, Amadeus, ktMINE) and/or commodity exchanges (e.g., the London Metal Exchange) to determine whether there are comparable open-market transactions between unrelated parties.
 Detailed analysis of the comparables is performed, both for the transaction and the firms involved; where there are differences adjustments are made to improve their reliability.

 The OECD Transfer Pricing Guidelines and national tax regulations identify a number of methodological approaches for determining arm's length transfer prices.
-In order to select the "best method", one must consider the economic justification that underlies each method, the conditions where each method applies, and what types of comparability are most important for each method.
+In order to select the "best method," one must consider the economic justification that underlies each method, the conditions where each method applies, and what types of comparability are most important for each method.
 The three key factors in selecting the best method are (1) comparability, (2) data quality, and (3) reliability of assumptions used in each method; that is, the goal is the most reliable measure of an arm's length result.